Songs for Samhain: A Harvest Festival and the Otherworld

 For Those Who Brought Us Here by Cernunnos Rising

 Pagans vary in their beliefs about deity.
-Some are polytheistic, some are duotheistic (believing in a god and a goddess), and some consider deities to be metaphorical.
+Some are polytheistic, some are duotheistic and believe in a god and a goddess, and some consider deities to be metaphorical.
 Duotheists may believe that their god and goddess each encompass other deities.
-Christo-Pagans (those who are both Christian and pagan) may have a monotheistic view of deity, though they sometimes consider God to have both male and female aspects.
+Christo-pagans (those who have both Christian and pagan beliefs) may have a monotheistic view of deity, though they sometimes consider God to have both male and female aspects.

 The phrase "those who brought us here" refers to the ancestors.
 The lyrics of the song describe a Samhain celebration.
 The narrator and his companions are standing by a bonfire at night and hold lanterns.
 They honour the ancestors as they sing.
 The last verse, which is shown below, describes the hoped-for view of the ancestors.